CumulusNetworks/docs/content/cumulus-linux-512/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 When the neighbor receives the prefix, it examines the community value and takes action accordingly, such as permitting or denying the community member in the routing policy.

+{{%notice note%}}
+If you include a comma in the BGP community list, extended community list, or large community list regex expression of a routing policy, you see error messages and FRR reload fails.
+Make sure the regex expression does not contain a comma.
+{{%/notice%}}

 The following example configures a standard community list filter:

 {{< tabs "2448 ">}}